-Graduate Student Joseph Brown’s nominations honored his service as an inclusive, welcoming, and fun mentor both in and beyond the laboratory setting.
+Postdoctoral Researcher Joseph Brown’s nominations honored his service as an inclusive, welcoming, and fun mentor both in and beyond the laboratory setting.

 “I believe mentorship provides an opportunity to positively foster an inclusive environment, by being cognizant and adaptive to students,” said Brown.
 “Mentorship is a wonderful privilege that allows me to share experience while we conquer challenges together.
 My mentees inspire me to keep my mindset fresh and make sure I am always learning.”

 Tissue-specific targeting remains a significant challenge for the field of drug delivery and holds promise to enable several therapeutic modalities.
 Brown’s research with Professor Brad Pentelute’s group seeks to accomplish this by discovering serum-stable peptidomimetics with high affinity to extracellular cell receptors specific to target tissues to enhance uptake, control biodistribution, and extend therapeutic half-life.
 Discovery of these peptidomimetics is completed by affinity selection-mass spectrometry (AS-MS) against tissue-specific protein ectodomains.
 Several ectodomains that are transmembrane targets, which can be accessed synthetically by automated fast-flow peptide synthesis or via standard mammalian cell expression.
 The group expects these targeting ligands to enable advanced bioconjugate design to target specific tissues in vivo and expand treatment modalities.